Deaf and Dumb Wild Meeting Policemen Present

 DEAF AND DUMB WILD MEETING POLIMEN PRESENT

-Rowdy scense, which terminated in the wildest uproar, were witnessed at the annual meeting of the adult Deaf and Dumb Society last night.
+Rowdy scenes, which terminated in the wildest uproar, were witnessed at the annual meeting of the adult Deaf and Dumb Society last night.

-Mindful of the disturbance at prestatis meeting when the dismissal: Mr. H. V. Hersee as welfare officer, was [sit-tintured] police officers watch proceedings from the rear and were frequently compelled to caution rowdy members.
+Mindful of the disturbance at a previous meeting when the dismissal of Mr. H. V. Hersee as welfare officer, [unclear] police officers watched proceedings from the rear and were frequently compelled to caution rowdy members.

-The annual report was announced that Rev. O Poynder had been appointed [successor] to Mr. Hersee, and his splendid work had already endeared him to the deaf and dumn community.
+The annual report announced that Rev. O Poynder had been appointed successor to Mr. Hersee, and his splendid work had already endeared him to the deaf and dumb community.
 His knowledge of the needs of the afflicted had been responsible for the promotion of several efforts to which the council was giving its consideration.

-As an amendment to that clause Mr. Gordon When moved that Mr. Hersee’s departure was a great loss to the association and hoped he would be turned to retain his former position.
+As an amendment to that clause Mr. Gordon Winn moved that Mr. Hersee’s departure was a great loss to the association and hoped he would be turned to retain his former position.

 Although the amendment appeared to be carried, the chairman, Mr. William Brooks, subsequently expained that only financial members were allowed to vote, and those financial members present had rejected the amendment.